Facebook page is a great resource for most current news and

 are Monday through Friday 9 AM to 4 PM.

-The photography of Donna Cavanaugh will be on display at
+Frederick Church will be on display at the Thomas

 Young’s Agway in Prattsville is currently displaying a Civil

 War painting and a hand-sewn quilt, both of which are

 fundraisers for the Zadock Pratt Museum.
 Raffle tickets are